-Upon seeing the XXL Freshman List for 2018, I instantly found myself on Twitter calling out the Hip-hop outlet for their selection.
-Across social media, the opinion seemed largely unfavorable, with many calling XXL “out of touch”.
+Upon seeing the XXL Freshman List for 2018, I instantly found myself on Twitter calling out the hip-hop outlet for their selection.
+Across social media, the opinion seemed largely unfavourable, with many calling XXL “out of touch”.
 After a couple of hours of reflection, and time to process a few different perspectives, I really began to question if XXL got it wrong after all.

 Lil Pump, for example, has had back to back Billboard Hot 100 successes and had a huge controversy with J. Cole last month (now rectified), Smokepurpp also gained a cult-like following over the course of 2017 and continues to pave foundations for a solid festival circuit this summer.
 Most of the artists below have the visibility, chart track record, or social media monopoly to fit the parameters of XXL‘s “hot right now” criteria.
 The piece about longevity is subjective and down to gut because as mentioned before that element can only always be predicted, but never accurate in the short-term.

 Even in cases that are questionable (Stefflon Don) an argument can easily be drawn up in favor of their inclusion on the list.
 Don for example, is signed to QualityControl, has managed to score features with Halsey, Future, and FrenchMontana, despite her low US profile and sign on to lucrative brand partnerships (Boohoo) again with no global releases (solo).
 This can again, against XXL‘s criteria, be seen as being “hot right now” concrete examples.